Orange Juice - 20.3mg lysine, 40.4mg arginine per 100g

 Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.

-Lysine operates by slowing down the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
-Lysine can only be acquired through our diet and is present in multiple high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.
+Lysine operates by inhibiting the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
+Lysine can only be acquired through our diet and is present in a variety of high-protein foods such as eggs, milk and cheese, fish, meat, and poultry.

 While orange juice is not a high source of lysine, it can still contribute to your daily intake when consumed as part of a balanced diet.